SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/aurora-postgresql-ulm.md

 | avg by DBClusterIdentifier
 ```

-## Collecting Logs and Metrics for the Aurora PostgreSQL ULM App
+## Collecting Logs and Metrics for the Aurora PostgreSQL ULM app

-The **Aurora PostgreSQL ULM App** includes predefined searches and dashboards that allow you to monitor logs and metrics for your Aurora MySQL database.
+The **Aurora PostgreSQL ULM app** includes predefined searches and dashboards that allow you to monitor logs and metrics for your Aurora MySQL database.
 The logs enable you to monitor database activity, user activity, incoming connections, query execution time, and errors.
 The metrics allow you to monitor database resource utilization and throughput performance.

-The Aurora PostgreSQL ULM App is used for monitoring CloudTrail event Logs and CloudWatch Metrics.
+The Aurora PostgreSQL ULM app is used for monitoring CloudTrail event Logs and CloudWatch Metrics.
 Metrics allow you to monitor database resource utilization and throughput performance.
 CloudTrail events help you monitor use of Aurora services and operations by users.

-This section provides instruction for collecting logs and metrics for the Sumo Logic App for Aurora PostgreSQL ULM.
+This section provides instruction for collecting logs and metrics for the Sumo Logic app for Aurora PostgreSQL ULM.

 ### Step 1: Collecting AWS CloudTrail events using AWS CloudTrail Source